MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/get-started-with-project-reunion.md

 1. Open an existing desktop project (either C#/.NET 5 or C++/WinRT) or UWP project in Visual Studio 2019.

+    > [!NOTE]
+    > If you have a C#/.NET 5 desktop project, make sure the **TargetFramework** element in the project file is assigned to a Windows 10-specific .NET 5 moniker, such as **net5.0-windows10.0.19041.0**, so that it can call Windows Runtime APIs.
+For more information, see [this section](../../apps/desktop/modernize/desktop-to-uwp-enhance.md#net-5-use-the-target-framework-moniker-option).

 2. Make sure [package references](/nuget/consume-packages/package-references-in-project-files) are enabled:

     1. In Visual Studio, click **Tools -> NuGet Package Manager -> Package Manager Settings**.